 Runs predefined tasks whenever watched file patterns are added, changed, or deleted.
 Watches for changes on files in the

-assets/folder, and re-runs the appropriate tasks (e.g. LESS and JST compilation).
+assets/folder, and re-runs the appropriate tasks (e.g. LESS compilation).
 This allows you to see changes to your assets reflected in your app without having to restart the Sails server.